R2D2-08/minilib/README.md

 The Auto-grad engine creates a computational graph at run-time.
 This graph is a directed acyclic graph and can be sorted topologically.
 After generating this graph, the engine explores it backwards from the rightmost node with each node having the gradient set to the derivative with respect to the rightmost node.

-Using pytorch, the same can be done by the following code:
+Using Pytorch, the same can be done by the following code:

 ```python
 optimizer.zero_grad()